fhdsl/ITN_course_search/README.md

 minimal cleaning is done within the `prep_table()` function within the `format-tables.R` script.
-This minimal cleaning includes (1) inserting a line break and a bullet point in place of every semicolon (which separates the topic tags in the colleciton following querying) and (2) replacing hyphens with a space.
-Special cases or substitions of cleaning are handled within `index.Rmd` of this ITN\_course\_search repo, specifically in the `wrangle_data` code chunk.
+This minimal cleaning includes (1) inserting a line break and a bullet point in place of every semicolon (which separates the topic tags in the collection following querying) and (2) replacing hyphens with a space.
+Special cases or substitutions of cleaning are handled within `index.Rmd` of this ITN\_course\_search repo, specifically in the `wrangle_data` code chunk.

 Within that chunk …